Cisco-Talos/clamav-documentation/src/faq/faq-pua.md

 * NetTool

     Applications that can be used to sniff, filter, manipulate or scan network traffic or networks.
-While a networkscanner - for example - can be a extremely helpful tool for admins, you may not want to see an average user playing around with it.
-Same goes for tools like netcat and the like.
+While a network scanner - for example - can be a extremely helpful tool for admins, you may not want to see an average user playing around with it.
+Same goes for tools like `netcat` and the like.

 * P2P